How to get started in self-publishing: easy beginner steps

 Simple as that.

-I don’t blame you, but unfortunately it didn’t.
+I don’t fault you, but unfortunately it didn’t.

 I’m not ashamed to admit, I didn’t earn anything financially.
 (I mean look at those statistics, 16 sales over almost 2 years), but it was such a powerful learning experience that even though I cringe reading them now, I still keep them as a reminder of how far I have come.